VidyaV1993/AWS_IoTCore-ESP8266_Communication/README.md

 This project illustrates a simple communication between AWS IoT Core and the NodeMCU ESP8266 board via WiFi.
 I used Arduino IDE and MQTT Protocol for this purpose.

+This program connects to AWS IoT server:
+* Publishes "Hello from esp8266" to the topic "outTopic" every three seconds
+* Subscribes to the topic "inTopic", printing out any messages.
+In this case I am sending the message "Hello, this is Vidya from AWS IoT console"

 ### Steps ###
 * Create an AWS account and go to AWS IoT Core service
 * Create a 'Thing' in the AWS, generate a certificate and attach a policy to it.